kappanjoe/seedling-tracker/README.md

 *Deco Tracker was made by @kappanjoe as a fan project, and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Pikmin Bloom, Nintendo, or Niantic or any of their respective subsidiaries or affliates.*

 ## Features
-- NEW: Track which decorations you've collected in the game (separate from what you've hatched)
+- Track which decorations you've collected in the game (separate from what you've hatched)
 - Track which decorations you've hatched in the game
 - Count the total number of decorations you've collected
 - Choose between Light Mode or Dark Mode, or use your device's system default